-We know how important it is to take control of your energy budget, so DTE has tips and tools to help you manage your energy use and bills all winter long.
+We know how important it is to take control of your budget, so DTE has tips and tools to help you manage your energy use and bills all winter long.

 - You’re using more energy: When temps are cold, your furnace is working harder to keep you comfortable, and it does this by using more natural gas and electricity.
 Taking hot showers or baths, using your oven or stove to cook warm meals or using space heaters will also increase your energy usage.
 You’ll also use more electricity in the winter because you spend more time indoors and daytime hours are shorter.